suggestionsbot/suggestions-docs/docs/docs/managing-suggestions.md

 Rejecting suggestions work the same way as approving suggestions.
 Once you run the command `reject <sID|message ID> [response]`, the same series of actions will happen as stated above, but information of the suggestion being rejected will be posted instead.

-If responses are set to `true` via the usage of the [setresponses](commands.md#set-responses-command), then adding a response when rejecting a suggestion is required.
+If responses are set to `true` via the usage of the [config responses](commands.md#rejection-responses) command, then adding a response when rejecting a suggestion is required.

 ![Suggestion Rejected Status](/images/managing-suggestions-5.png)